-From modestly-sized benches, to sneaky closet spaces, and even just a few coat hooks by the front door, these design-savvy foyer and mudroom ideas are all the guidance we need.
+From modestly-sized benches to sneaky closet spaces, and even just a few coat hooks by the front door, these design-savvy foyer and mudroom ideas are all the guidance we need.

-1. Create a Cubby Room
+Create a Cubby Room

 If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids and messy adults to stay organized.
-There's a coat rack for umbrellas, hats, and outerwear, baskets for dirty footwear, and a bench for bags.
+There's a coat rack for umbrellas, hats, outerwear, baskets for dirty footwear, and a bench for bags.
 We also love how the tiling and the white walls create flow from this room to the next.

 Be Strategic With Furniture

 This is the perfect example of a chic, elevated entryway that's also optimized for storage.
 When you don't have a mudroom to keep your dirty outerwear hidden in the back of the home, opt for a structurally open console table that allows you to put storage baskets underneath.
-The way, you can make sure your surfaces are designated for tabletop décor, rather than throwing all your raincoats on it.
+That way, you can make sure your surfaces are designated for tabletop décor, rather than throwing all your raincoats on it.

 Keep It Simple

-If you want to amplify your storage options in the entry, but you don't have the room or means to create an elaborate console table vignette, opt for a simple bench.
+If you want to amplify your storage options in the entry, but you don't have the room or means to create an elaborate console table vignette, go for a simple bench.
 This one piece of furniture offers endless styling options, and you can use it as a landing dock for your bags when you walk through the front door.

 Choose Durable Flooring

 When it comes to durable flooring that seamlessly connects the indoors and outdoors, it's hard to beat ceramic stone tiles.
 They're less formal and delicate than hardwood, but they still offer a level of elegance.
 We love the way this collapsible leather bench offers storage space with a little help from the coat hangers installed above.
-It's super simple, but so efficient.
+It's super simple but so efficient.

 When you aren't quite sure how to make the mudroom blend cohesively with the style of the rest of your home, think about the materials you're using.
-Opt for a small area rug or runner that complements the color scheme in the more formal rooms of the house, plus a few décor details like ceramic hooks and a simple bench.
+Opt for a small area rug or runner that complements the color scheme in the more formal rooms of the house, plus a few decor details like ceramic hooks and a simple bench.

-Create Two Rooms In One
+Create Two Rooms in One

-7. Keep It Behind Closed Doors
+Put It Behind Closed Doors

 Aside from the coat hangers, everything in this mudroom is kept behind closed doors.
 If you want to keep all the clutter out of sight, consider working with a contractor and a designer to customize your space with built-in storage and seating.
 The gray-aqua paint is also a nice touch to make it look more sophisticated.